moonbeam-foundation/moonbeam/bug-bounty.md

 | Medium | USD $2,500 |
 | Low | USD $1,000 |

-\* All web/app bug reports must come with a PoC in order to be considered for a reward.
+\* All web/app bug reports must come with a Proof of Concept (PoC) in order to be considered for a reward.

 At the discretion of the team, a PoC may be required in order to determine if the bug exists, and if necessary, to calculate the extent of the damage the bug could have if exploited.